 This dish is a hallmark in any Japanese restaurant, and UNI Belgravia didn’t disappoint.
 It’s marinated in a sweet and almost sticky Miso sauce (although I can never taste the miso much) and the cod is so well cooked it falls apart.
 I’d highly recommend this dish if you’re thinking of taking a trip to UNI Belgravia.

 I’ve never really thought much of Japanese desserts so never really bother to order them when I eat this kind of cuisine.
 However, after this dessert I have totally changed my mind.
 The plate had 3 different types of flavours; Lemon Chocolate and Cheesecake.
 The soft and chewy outer texture mixed perfectly with the cool ice-cream and was an ideal sweet treat to round off a spectacular meal.

-My dining experience at UNI Restaurant London was perfect from start to finish.
+My dining experience at UNI Belgravia Restaurant London was perfect from start to finish.
 As it’s still a new restaurant, UNI feels like a little hidden gem in the heart of Belgravia.
 So lovers of Sushi, Japanese and Peruvian, I advise you to go and check it out for yourself, and go quickly, before the secret’s out.

-What did you think of my UNI London review?
+What did you think of my UNI Belgravia review?
 Are you thinking of visiting UNI out for yourself now?
 If you enjoyed this post please leave me a comment in the box below, I’d love to hear from you!
 And be check out more of my London Restaurant Reviews.

 Disclaimer: this meal was provided complimentary by UNI Restaurant and arranged by Sadler & Co PR in exchange for a review post.